isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

 };
 ```

-Pretty useless listener but good enough for test purpose.
-Now lets finally create and start our `ContinuousQuery`.
+Pretty useless listener but good enough for testing purposes.
+Lets finally create and start our `ContinuousQuery`.
 I'm not going to use initial query here as there is nothing special or new.
 You can look at the [documentation](https://apacheignite-cpp.readme.io/docs/continuous-queries#section-initial-query) if you want to see how to use one.

 ```cpp
 // Creating my listener.